Addressing Forced Displacement through Development Planning and Co-operation

 The work of the DAC Temporary Working Group (TWG) on Refugees and Migration built on existing good practices and learning from evaluations to develop “Addressing Forced Displacement through Development Planning and Co-operation: Guidance for Policy Makers and Practitioners.”
 The working group drew on expertise across the OECD and provided a forum for DAC members to: deepen their understanding of forced displacement; identify and address common challenges; collaborate, create and expand partnerships; contribute to more inclusive, transparent and credible policy responses; and lead by example.

 ODA REPORTING OF IN-DONOR REFUGEE COSTS

 In 2015, about 1.5 million people claimed asylum in OECD countries.
 Official Development Assistance (ODA) plays an important role in meeting the costs of providing temporary sustenance to asylum-seekers and refugees in these countries.
-Under the direction of the Statistics & Development Finance Division, clarifications to the Statistical Reporting Directives on in-donor country refugee costs have been developed to improve consistency of reporting across members, and support the compilation of more accurate and accessible data.
-Click here to see the latest figures on 2016 ODA.
+Clarifications to the Statistical Reporting Directives on in-donor country refugee costs were developed to improve consistency of reporting across members, and support the compilation of more accurate and accessible data.
+Read the details and related donor profiles.

 This report draws from the evaluation work of DAC members to strengthen the evidence base to improve future responses to refugee crises in developing countries.
 Including by bridging the gap between humanitarian and development programming, strengthening the international response to protracted crises,improving whole-of-government approaches in refugee contexts, learning from work in urban settings, improving access to employment and quality education for refugees and host communities, mobilising financing mechanisms for refugee crises in middle income countries, examining financing in response to the Syria crisis.